indranilsharma/reward-system-calculations/README.md

 2 points per dollar for the amount over $100.

 ## Tech Stack
-1.Java 17
+Java 17
-2.Build systems:Maven
+Build systems:Maven
-3.H2 Inmemory databse
+H2 Inmemory databse
-4.Spring Boot 3.5
+Spring Boot 3.5
-5.Mockito 5.2
+Mockito 5.2

 ## How to Run
 No Tomcat or JBoss installation is necessary